Question more, certainly. But be careful who's asking the questions.

 The subtle middle class bias which afflicts establishment journalism in Britain is some distance from the newsroom where a ‘line’ is sent down from on high, with digressers ostracised or threatened with the sack.
 The BBC can certainly be dull, but its reporting of foreign and domestic affairs is a great deal more truthful than its Russian counterpart, and never relies on holocaust deniers and those who propagate theories of an ‘illuminati’ to get its point across.

 Don’t fall, either, for the lazy assumption that all journalism is simply propaganda.
 People are not ‘sheeple’ who are too stupid to understand what’s really going on because they’ve been ‘brainwashed’ by the corporate media; and it’s the misanthropist, rather than the critical thinker, who actually believes this.

 Question more, certainly.
-But be careful who it is that’s asking the questions.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+But be careful who it is that’s asking the questions.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.